 11. Modifying Doesn’t Mean Failure

-I’m almost 45 years old.
+I’m 47 years old.
 I don’t feel like I have to prove anything to anyone anymore.
 So I’m not going to feel bad about myself when I have to step back from doing full program and do the modified exercises instead.
 There are certainly parts of the routines when I do the harder exercise and other times when I have to do the modified.
 No big deal, I’m still moving!

 12. I Leaked

 The first day of my new workout when I did a jumping jack, I was reminded quickly why I don’t do jumping jacks.
 My bladder didn’t handle it well.
 Thank goodness I started wearing leakproof underpants during all my workouts.
 They not only absorb leakage, but sweat as well.
 Better safe than sorry!
 Now I don’t skip any workout moves and I even do the jumping jacks.
 Be sure to click over and see which brand I like the best for exercise.